ErsatzHitman/Sorting-Visualiser/README.md

 ## Usage

-1. **Initialize Array:** Click the "Initialize" button to create a new random array based on the chosen size.
+1. **Initialize Array:** Click the "Make Array" button to create a new random array based on the chosen size.
-2. **Adjust Animation Speed:** Use the slider labeled "Animation Speed" to control how quickly the sorting algorithms visualize the process.
-The speed ranges from 1ms to 200ms.
+2. **Adjust Animation Speed:** Use the slider labeled "Speed" to control how quickly the sorting algorithms visualize the process.
-3. **Change Array Size:** Use the slider labeled "Array Size" to dynamically change the number of elements in the array.
-The size ranges from 10 to 50.
+3. **Change Array Size:** Use the slider labeled "Size" to dynamically change the number of elements in the array.
 4. **Sorting Algorithms:**
    - Click "Merge Sort" to observe the merge sort algorithm.
    - Click "Quick Sort" to experience the quick sort algorithm.